Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Definitions

 Any box space of a free group (with the graph structure coming from its standard generators) fits in both categories.

-A new class of examples was found in \cite{SW}*{Lemmas 3.6 and 3.8}, where it was proved that a suitably metrised product $\Gamma \times tY$ provides an asymptotically faithful covering for a warped cone via the map $(\gamma, ty) \mapsto \gamma(ty)$ if and only if the continuous action $\Gamma\acts Y$ is free.
+A new class of examples was found in \cite{SW}, where it was proved that a suitably metrised product $\Gamma \times tY$ provides an asymptotically faithful covering for a warped cone via the map $(\gamma, ty) \mapsto \gamma(ty)$ if and only if the defining action $\Gamma\acts Y$ is free.

 \begin{thm}[Sawicki--Wu \cite{SW}] Let $\Gamma \acts (Y,d)$ be a continuous action.
 Consider the space $\Gamma\times tY$ with the largest metric $d_1$ such that

 Then, $(tY, d_\Gamma)$ is the quotient space of $\Gamma\times tY$ under the quotient map $\pi(\gamma, ty) = \gamma(ty)$.